-Insert each procurement by pushing "Add Procurement" button.
-(Figure 21)
+Insert each procurement by pushing "Add Procurement" button. (figure 24)

-Figure 21 Each procurement which contract is above national and EU level thresholds as well as cost that exceed 10 000 euro (excluding VAT) are added separately in the list by bushing "Add Procurement".
+Figure 24.
+Each procurement which contract is above national and EU level thresholds as well as cost that exceed 10 000 euro (excluding VAT) are added separately in the list by bushing "Add Procurement".

 Fill in required information for the procurement.
-The Contract Name is reused in the List of expenditure (figure 22).
+The Contract Name is reused in the List of expenditure (figure 25).
 It is therefore important that the partner provides a distinct name, so that the procurement can be easily identified in the List of expenditure.
 When the compulsory information has been added, the procurement can be created.
+Make sure that all fields concerning the procurement are filled in correctly.
+It is not possible to correct the information after the report where the procurement was created has been submitted.

-Figure 22 Given contract name is used when costs (R1.4) are reported in the list of expenditure.
+Figure 25.
+Given contract name is used when costs (R1.4) are reported in the list of expenditure.

-For any procurements above EU-thresholds that are reported as real costs, fill in the section Beneficial owner(s) of the contractor (figure 23).
-For any sub-contractor above 50 000 euro, fill in section Subcontractor(s) (figure 24).
+For any procurements above EU-thresholds, fill in the section Beneficial owner(s) of the contractor (figure 26).
+For any sub-contractor above 50 000 euro, fill in section Subcontractor(s) (figure 27).
 In the EC Regulation 2021/1060 (CPR) Annex XVII art 23 and 24 it is requested that beneficial owners and subcontracts are listed in the procurements section.

-Figure 23.
+Figure 26.
 Fill in information about Beneficial owner(s) of contractor.

-Figure 24.
+Figure 27.
 Fill in information about the Subcontract(s).